Blog > 10 Office-Friendly Exercises to Boost Your Energy and Productivity

-Creating and sticking to a consistent workout schedule, however, can be a daunting task, particularly if you are a professional with a demanding schedule.
+However, creating and sticking to a consistent workout routine can be daunting, particularly if you have a demanding schedule.
 Your workday may extend well beyond the typical eight hours, and your personal life is likely filled with additional obligations.
-Factor in the essential time for relaxation and carving out time for daily exercise becomes a complex puzzle that is difficult to solve.
-If you’re wondering how can you squeeze in that extra time for fitness in the middle of your packed schedule, look no further.
+Factor in the essential need for relaxation and carving out time for exercise soon becomes a complex puzzle.
+So, how can you squeeze in that extra time for fitness in the middle of your packed schedule?

-Here are 10 straightforward and mostly discreet exercises you can do right at your desk or within your office space.
+Here are 10 straightforward and mostly discreet exercises you can do at your desk.

 1. Chair Squats

 For this exercise, you’ll need a non-rolling chair, so avoid using your typical office chair with wheels.
-Any stationary chair in your office will suffice.
+Any stationary chair will suffice.

-Standing in front of the chair, with your back to the chair and your feet at shoulder width, keep your spine neutral and head raised, and then use your core to bend your knees and lower yourself into a sitting position.
+Standing in front of the chair, with your back to the chair and your feet at shoulder width, keep your spine neutral and head raised.
+Then, use your core to bend your knees and lower yourself into a sitting position.
 Stretching your arms out in front of you can help you keep your balance.

 3. Seated Leg Lifts

 Tone your legs during a Zoom meeting or while reading those emails.
 Sitting in your office chair, keep your thighs parallel to the floor and your back straight.
-Then, one at a time, raise each leg in turn, extending it in front of you, without locking your knee.
+Then, one at a time, raise each leg, extending it in front of you without locking your knee.

 4. Calf Raises at the Copy Machine

-Calf raises are a very easy exercise that you can incorporate into your workday, any time you’re standing up.
+Calf raises are a straightforward exercise you can incorporate into your workday when standing up.
 Just stand in place and slowly lift yourself onto your tiptoes, holding yourself in place for as long as you can.
 You can do this at the copy machine, the coffee station, and in the elevator whenever you have a free moment.

 5. Wrist and Forearm Stretches